-- 8.55.
-Radiation protection personnel (i.e. radiation protection managers, radiation protection officers and associated staff) should be involved in decision making associated with the optimization of protection and safety (e.g. the early detection and mitigation of hot spots) and proper housekeeping (e.g. waste segregation, packaging and removal). - 8.56.
-Intrusive maintenance and modifications should be regarded as major activities that involve justification by facility management.
-The procedures for such activities should include the following: - (a) Estimation of doses (external and internal) prior to the activity. - (b) Preparatory activities to optimize individual and collective dose, including: - (i) Identification of specific risks associated with the activities; - (ii) The use of additional shielding, remote devices or mock-ups, as appropriate; - (iii) Definition of specific procedures within the work permit (e.g. on the use of respiratory protective equipment, protective clothing, and time limitations). - (c) Measurement of the doses received during the activities. - (d) Use of feedback to identify possible improvements. - 8.57.
-During operation of a nuclear fuel cycle R&D facility (including maintenance and modifications) internal exposure should be controlled by the following means: - (a) Performance standards should be set for all parameters potentially affecting internal exposure, for example, contamination levels.
+8.55.
+Radiation protection personnel (i.e. radiation protection managers, radiation protection officers and associated staff) should be involved in decision making associated with the optimization of protection and safety (e.g. the early detection and mitigation of hot spots) and proper housekeeping (e.g. waste segregation, packaging and removal).

+8.56.
+Intrusive maintenance11 and modifications should be regarded as major activities that involve justification by facility management.
+The procedures for such activities should include the following:

+- (a) Estimation of doses (external and internal) prior to the activity. - (b) Preparatory activities to minimize individual and collective dosedoses, including: - (i) Identification of specific risks associated with the activities; - (ii) The use Use of additional shielding, remote devices or mock-ups, as appropriate; - (iii) Definition of specific procedures within the work permit (e.g. on the use of respiratory protective equipment, protective clothing, and time limitations). - (c) Measurement of the doses received during the activities. - (d) Use of feedback to identify possible improvements.

+8.57.
+During the operation of a nuclear fuel cycle R&D facility (including maintenance and modifications), internal exposure should be controlled by the following means:

+- (a) Performance standards should be set for all parameters potentially affecting internal exposure, for example, contamination levels.
 The aim should be to achieve low levels of airborne activity and surface contamination in the facility, taking into account the physical, chemical and radiological characteristics of specific radionuclides potentially present. - (b) Regular contamination surveys of facility areas and equipment should be performed to confirm the adequacy of cleaning programmes. - (c) The operating organization is required to designate controlled areas and supervised areas (see para.
 5.27).
 In addition, to further identify the risk involved in a task, facility areas should be classified into radiation and contamination zones that are demarcated with appropriate warning signs.
-The boundaries between such zones should be regularly checked and adjusted to match current conditions. - (d) Access to areas designated as controlled areas due to the presence of contamination should be avoided by nuclear fuel cycle R&D facility personnel with skin wounds. - (e) Continuous air monitoring should be performed as indicated by the safety assessment, to alert operating personnel if airborne contamination is present.
+The boundaries between such zones should be regularly checked and adjusted to match current conditions. - (d) Access to areas designated as controlled areas dueowing to the presence of contamination should be avoided by nuclear fuel cycle R&D facility personnel with skin wounds. - (e) Continuous air monitoring should be performed, as indicated by the safety assessment, to alert operating personnel if airborne contamination is present.
 Mobile air samplers should be deployed, as necessary.
-A prompt investigation should be performed if high levels of airborne contamination have been detected. - (f) Personnel should be trained in putting on, using and taking off personal protective equipment with the assistance of radiation protection personnel.
-Personal protective equipment is required to be maintained in good condition, periodically inspected and kept readily available (see para.
-3.95 of GSR Part 3 [7]). - (g) A high standard of housekeeping is required to be maintained within the facility (see Requirement 64 of SSR-4 [1]).
-Cleaning techniques should be used that do not give rise to airborne contamination.
+A prompt investigation should be performed if high levels of airborne contamination have been detected.

-&lt;sup>10 Intrusive maintenance is maintenance involving a significant reduction in shielding, the breaking of static containment or a significant reduction of dynamic containment, or a combination of these.
+11 Intrusive maintenance is maintenance involving a significant reduction in shielding, the breaking of static containment or a significant reduction of dynamic containment, or a combination of these.